 The use of high dose methylprednisolone (30 mg/kg bolus, followed by 5.4 mg/kg infusion) within 8 hours of presentation has classically been the standard of care for acute spinal cord injury after the National Acute Spinal Cord Injury Studies (NASCIS).
-However, in recent years the use of high dose steroids has shown to increase respiratory infection rate and gastrointestinal hemorrhage.
-Steroids are still used today in the setting of cervical trauma mainly for medicolegal issues, and at significantly lower doses.
+However, in recent years, high-dose steroids have shown to increase respiratory infection rates and gastrointestinal hemorrhage.
+Steroids are still used today in the setting of cervical trauma, mainly for medicolegal issues, and at significantly lower doses.

 Unilateral or bilateral facet dislocations are almost always treated with surgical management.
 For the facets to dislocate, the PLC must be injured, and instrumentation is required to stabilize the spine.
 Typically, stabilization is obtained by instrumentation of at least 1 level above and below the levels of injury.
 However, a longer fusion construct could be recommended when multiple levels are involved.